 Greenplum Database system catalogs are also heap tables and can become bloated over time.
 As database objects are created, altered, or dropped, expired rows are left in the system catalogs.
 Using gpload to load data contributes to the bloat since gpload creates and drops external tables.
 (Rather than use gpload, it is recommended to use gpfdist to load data.)

 Bloat in the system catalogs increases the time require to scan the tables, for example, when creating explain plans.
 System catalogs are scanned frequently and if they become bloated, overall system performance is degraded.

 It is recommended to run VACUUM on the system catalog nightly and at least weekly.
 At the same time, running REINDEX SYSTEM removes bloat from the indexes.
 Alternatively, you can reindex system tables using the reindexdb utility with the -s (--system) option.
-After reindexing, it is also important to run ANALYZE, because the REINDEX command rebuilds indexes with empty statistics.
+After removing catalog bloat, run ANALYZE to update catalog table statistics.